 Tohdoh is described as a great general (having beat Knightmare Frames during the invasion without any of his own), only to have disaster strike whenever he is put in a leadership position, the most obvious instance being the season finale where he manages to get nearly his entire army either killed or captured.
-Code Geass was quite big on informing of someone's genius outside of Lelouch.
+He is a pretty good pilot but otherwise not too remarkable.

-Dorothea Ernst and Monica Kruszewski get the worst of it though, no doubt owing much to rushed planning for the second season that left them mostly out of the spotlight.
-Monica had a little bit of extra screen time, but both only received enough battle time to get one-shotted by Suzaku.
-Fan favorite Nonette Enneagram was spared the indignity by being kept entirely in the background.
+Dorothea Ernst and Monica Kruszewski get the worst of it though, being left mostly out of the spotlight.
+Monica had a little bit of extra screen time, but both only received enough battle time to get one-shotted by Suzaku in a better robot.
+Fan favorite Nonette Enneagram was spared from a potentially similar indignity by being kept entirely in the background.
 Speaking of Nonette, she's been said to make even Cornelia nervous.

 Punie from Dai Mahou Touge is supposed to have nigh-infallible submission techniques to bring down her opponents, but everybody who knows a bit about martial arts should see that it's a bit silly.
 Most opponents don't even defend against her approaches—and when they fall down they don't even try to get up anymore, making it all too easy for Punie to perform a lock on them.

 Kakashi Hatake is said to have "over a thousand" different abilities he has copied from people over the years.
-Unfortunately we only see about six of them over the course of hundreds of episodes and a handful of movies.
+Unfortunately we only see about ten of them over the course of hundreds of episodes and a handful of movies.

-The worst offender, however, goes to the ANBU.
-They're sent on all the most dangerous missions, any Bad Ass main character has spent time in the ANBU, and overall, supposed to be the SEALs of the ninja world.
-When they actually get into a fight, they're degraded to mook status, those formerly Bad Ass masks now cementing their status as Cannon Fodder.
+The ANBU sent on all the most dangerous missions, any badass main character has spent time in the ANBU, and overall, supposed to be the SEALs of the ninja world.
+When they actually get into a fight, they're degraded to mook status, those formerly badass masks now cementing their status as Cannon Fodder.
 The fact that they're anonymous but allegedly elite makes them custom-made for The Worf Effect.

-Hanzou, leader of the Village Hidden in the Rain, also suffers from this.
-The audience is told of his almost unstoppable power and skills but we never actually see him in combat.
+The audience is told Hanzou, leader of the Village Hidden in the Rain has almost unstoppable power and skills but we never actually see him in combat.
 This is then mixed with The Worf Effect when Hanzou's assassination is used to hype up Pain's own power, emphasized even more by the fact that Jiraiya, Tsunade, and Orochimaru all lost to Hanzou during the war.
 Both of these tropes are eventually averted for Pain when he proceeds to kill Jiraiya and blow up Konoha proving that the rumors of his abilities are no exaggeration.

-The newest victim of this trope is the 2nd Hokage.
-Despite doing all of nothing in the one fight he has on-panel in the series, much, much later chapters have revealed several capabilities of his that have never been seen, including creating the Edo Tensei technique, which allows the user to use golems of dead people to fight their opponent, and being a master of Space/Time techniques, the same techniques used by Madara and Minato Namikaze, the Fourth Hokage, which make them Nigh Invulnerable.
+Another victim of this trope is the 2nd Hokage.
+Despite doing all of nothing in the one fight he has on-panel in the series, much, much later chapters have revealed several capabilities of his that have never been seen, including creating the Edo Tensei technique, which allows the user to use golems of dead people to fight their opponent, and being a master of Space/Time techniques, the same techniques used by Minato Namikaze, the Fourth Hokage, which make him Nigh Invulnerable.

 In Hitohira, Nono is supposed to be able to beat up all of the karate club on her own, even though later she is shown to have her hands full fighting only one person, namely her female fellow club member Risaki—which even results in a tie.